-(2) Loss per Diluted Share from Continuing Operations, as Adjusted, reflects our reported Loss per Diluted Share from Continuing Operations for the periods presented adjusted for certain items as reflected on Annex A. Adjusted EBITDA is EBITDA (which is a non-GAAP financial measure that consists of net loss attributable to Community Health Systems, Inc. before interest, income taxes and depreciation and amortization) adjusted for certain items as reflected on Annex A. For a definition and reconciliation of Adjusted EBITDA and Loss per Diluted Share from Continuing Operations excluding adjustments, to the most comparable GAAP measures, and why we believe these non-GAAP financial measures present useful information to investors, see Annex A.
+(1) Earnings (loss) per diluted share, as adjusted, reflects our reported earnings (loss) attributable to Community Health Systems, Inc. common stockholders per diluted share for the periods presented adjusted for certain items as reflected on Annex A. Adjusted EBITDA is EBITDA (which is a non-GAAP financial measure that consists of net (loss) income attributable to Community Health Systems, Inc. before interest, income taxes and depreciation and amortization) adjusted for certain items as reflected on Annex A. For a definition and reconciliation of Adjusted EBITDA and Earnings (loss) per Diluted Share excluding adjustments, to the most comparable GAAP measures, and why we believe these non-GAAP financial measures present useful information to investors, see Annex A.